jetyue04/Power_Outages_Impact/README.md

 |  7 | West               |             524.81  |                  6154.6 |              886.267 |    214.857  |         2028.11 |          2928.37 |                         363.667 |
 |  8 | West North Central |              61     |                   nan   |               47     |     68.2    |          439.5  |          2442.5  |                         nan     |

 An interesting observation is that the East North Central region has significantly higher observations than other regions.
+This result is intersting to perform a permutation test on it.

 # Assessment of Missingness